ec363/parsleyapp/inst/md/help.md

 This cannot be undone, unfortunately.
 Reload the page and start again.

+**Reading names do not match up with the data in the parsed data file**

+If you find that your absorbance data looks like fluorescence data or vice versa, your readings may have been labelled incorrectly.
+This will occur if you selected Reading names in Step 2 from the Raw Data file but didn't pay attention to the order in which you selected cells.
+The first cell selected will label the first Reading, the second cell will label the second Reading, and so on.
+This is also true if you manually provided Reading names in Step 2, as well as when selecting Reading locations in Step 4 (for unevenly spaced data).

 <br>

 ##### <a name="errormessages00"> Error messages: Data upload errors </a>